Program Director: Leah Georges, Ph.D.

 This elective course will explore women's leadership, leadership styles, and contributions to social change from an interdisciplinary perspective.
 Students will examine the barriers and challenges facing women in different types of careers and their possible causes.
 Readings will include books and scientific articles on the structural, cultural, psychological, institutional, organizational, political, personal, economical, and financial issues facing women leaders today.
 Students will reflect on their own experiences and how gender influences their leadership style and perceptions of the leadership.

 ILD 826.
-Applied Development Analysis.
+Analyzing Complex Problems.
 3 credits.

 ILD 836.
 Leadership, Public Relation and Stakeholder Engagement.
 3 credits.